Content is king. Eyeballs are god. God is sovereign.

 - Treat both your content and your audience as another asset to be stewarded and leveraged.
 Give yourself away as often and deeply as you can.
 Be generous.
 Sure, make money and honor smart IP practices, but keep your heart generous and soft.
 You’ll never regret this.

 - Don’t get caught by the gravitational pull of self-interest.
 We all have some level of self-interest, but not all self-promotion is equally offensive.
 Some smells worse than others.
-Your personality, authenticity, self-awareness, timing, and the depth of your generosity determine how abrasive or welcome your promotions are.
+Your personality, your authenticity, your self-awareness, your timing, and the depth of your generosity determine how abrasive or how welcome your promotions are.

-- For decades, I’ve tried to embody a truth that is vital to this discussion: “It is my job to build the depth and let God build the breadth.”
+- For decades, I’ve tried to embody a truth that is vital to this discussion: “It is my job to build the breadth and depth and let God build the reach.”
 Reach is His job.
 Have a plan.
 Market.
 Brand.
 Those are all good things.
 Ultimately, though, try to rest in the goodness and sovereignty of God as it relates to your platform.